simphotonics/generic_reader/example/README.md

 The files located in the folder *bin* contain short programs that demonstrate how
 to:
 * read a [DartObject][DartObject] representing an enum,
+* read a compile-time constant representig a record,
 * read a nested list,
 * create a decoder for a user defined class.